briffab/FinbourneTech/README.md

 # FinbourneTech
-Please find in the repository two projects Cachelibrary          This is the cache compenent that contains the cache class and functions to add, get and remove items from the cache finbourne cache       This is a c# solution that includes the cachelibrary project (you may need to reassign the dependency) and shows the cache having items added, accessed and removed
+Please find in the repository two projects<br>
+  Cachelibrary          This is the cache compenent that contains the cache class and functions to add, get and remove items from the cache finbourne cache       This is a c# solution that includes the cachelibrary project (you may need to reassign the dependency) and shows the cache having items added, accessed and removed